Morning Note: Market News and an update from Shell.

 Company News

-Shell has this morning released a Q1 update note and an overview of the group’s current expectations for the period.
-Full details will be published with the Q1 results on 25 April.
-In response, the shares have been marked up by 1% in early trading, due mainly to the ongoing strength in the oil price.
+Shell has released a Q2 2025 update and an overview of the group’s current expectations for the quarter.
+Full details including news on the dividend and share buybacks will be published with the full-year results on 31 July.
+The company highlights that trading results will be much weaker than the previous quarter, while the Chemicals business has made a loss.
+In response, the shares have been marked down by 3% in early trading.

 Shell is a global integrated energy company with expertise in the exploration, production, refining, and marketing of oil and natural gas, and the manufacturing and marketing of chemicals.
 The group is also allocating capital to low and zero carbon products and services including wind, solar, advanced biofuels, EV charging, hydrogen, and carbon capture & storage.
 According to Brand Finance Global 500, Shell is the most valuable brand in the industry, valued at around $50bn.